We share critical insights that lead

 So you built an iPhone app.
 People can take your brand anywhere they go.
 But do they?
 And where do you go from here?
 Have apps delivered the value you expected from mobile?

 Devices have outgrown one-size-fits-all design.
 Experiences must be selectively adapted only where they are relevant, and flow together across a series of devices and contexts.
-In a multi-device world, continuity is the new consistency.

 The era of mobility has arrived.
 Newer, more powerful devices have been untethered from desktops and land lines.
 But the essential truth remains: people are mobile, not their devices.